ebrym/SparkifyCapstoneProject/README.md

 ### Metrics

 The initial dataset analysis shows that there are more than 3 times fewer users, who churned, than other users.
 This is the reason why we can’t use accuracy (the number of correct predictions divided by the total number of predictions) as a metric to evaluate the resulting model.
-Therefore, in this case, we care more about both types of errors: false negatives and false positives because in case of false negative we can miss the customer who is going to churn and lose the customer and in case of false positive we can have unnecessary costs on retaining the customer who was not going to churn.
+Therefore, in this case, we care more about both types of errors: false negatives and false positives because, in false negative we can miss the customer who is going to churn and lose the customer and in case of false positive we can have unnecessary costs on retaining the customer who was not going to churn.
 That is why as a metric to evaluate the model using F1 score because it equally considers both the precision and the recall.

 <a id='components'></a>